Everything cannot be explained. Or expressed.

 It can only be experienced.

-Ever since I started practicing yoga at the Sivananda Yoga Vedanta Centre in Delhi, I have felt the hidden hand of a guru holding mine, and walking me through the minefield of life.
+Ever since I started practicing yoga at the Sivananda Yoga Vedanta Centre in Delhi, I have felt the hidden hand holding mine, and walking me through the minefield of life.

 We have different words for something like this.

 I could call it luck, which brought me to this kind of yoga practice.

 At other times I would say it is instinctive wisdom, or an inherent fear, or some pain and stress which made me find Sivananda Yoga.